2026 · NSS Background RemoverAbout 13 min readNovus Stream Solutions

 None of this is free, and the cost is complexity.
 Code split across threads is harder to write, harder to debug, and harder to reason about than code that runs in one place.
 Everything becomes asynchronous and message-based: you cannot just call a function and get a result, you post a message and wait for one, and errors that would be a simple thrown exception on one thread become messages you have to route and handle across the boundary.
 Debugging spans two contexts, and a bug caused by the order in which messages arrive is a genuinely harder thing to chase than a bug in straight-line code.
 This is real overhead, and it is why you should not reflexively put everything in a worker.

 The judgement is to move the heavy, isolatable work and leave everything else where it is simple.
 Model inference, video encoding, large image processing, parsing a big file — these are bounded tasks with a clear input and output, which makes them ideal worker candidates: the complexity of the boundary buys you a responsive UI during work that would otherwise freeze it.
 Light, frequent, UI-coupled logic should stay on the main thread, because moving it adds boundary complexity for no real gain.
-The same restraint applies here as with reliability work in /product-blog/reliability-hardening-honest-failures: add the machinery where it earns its keep, and resist it everywhere it does not.
+The same restraint applies here as with reliability work in Reliability hardening: device lifecycle, model integrity, and honest failures: add the machinery where it earns its keep, and resist it everywhere it does not.

 What the user feels